 Many jobs are project based, such as anti-poverty initiatives, education, homelessness, drugs projects, sexual health initiatives, advisory work, community arts, and community regeneration projects.

-Many courses combine practical and theoretical skills where your knowledge will be tested in real youth and community situations.
+Many courses combine practical and theoretical skills where your knowledge is tested in real youth and community situations.
 A youth and community work degree develops transferable skills that you can apply in a range of positions and sectors, such as:

 Almost half (46.1%) of recent graduates working in the UK are youth and community workers.
-Other professions in the top ten include child and early years officers, social workers and housing officers.
+Other popular professions include child and early years officers, social workers and housing officers.